sigSandor/Phone-hardware-firmware-change/README.md

 Mission: successfully explain how a mobile device works and flash a new firmware.

 Why: I want to become more familiar with PCB design and best PCB design practices.
+Furthermore, I want to be able to reprogram chips, dump EEPROM, and extract data directly from the chips.